dario-greco/stockprices_reco/README.md

 The folder called "Figures" is empty, but it is needed to save figures obtained with the R codes.

 To reproduce the results correctly, we suggest to unzip the file and running the R codes directly from the resulting folder.
-For any enquiry, please write to Raffaele Mattera (email: raffaele.mattera@uniroma1.it)
+For any enquiry, please write to raffaele.mattera@uniroma1.it